stonepros/stone/doc/man/8/rbd-mirror.rst

 Availability
 ============

-:program:`rbd-mirror` is part of Ceph, a massively scalable, open-source, distributed storage system.
-Please refer to the Ceph documentation at http://ceph.com/docs for more information.
+:program:`rbd-mirror` is part of Stone, a massively scalable, open-source, distributed storage system.
+Please refer to the Stone documentation at http://stone.com/docs for more information.